 During the investigation into the breakup of TWA Flight 800, numerous witnesses claimed they heard an explosion, then turned to see the streak left by a missile hitting the plane – despite such a series of events being impossible due to light traveling faster than sound.
 The sound of a plane exploding would have reached their ears at least a minute (and likely more) after the plane actually blew up.
 So nobody who claims they heard then saw the explosion is correct, because of the laws of physics.

 Are they lying?
 Are they disinfo agents sent out to spread false rumors?
 No, they’re just people who saw something and thought it was something that their brain told them it was.
 What did Alexa Miednik hear?
 Did she hear anything at all?
 Who knows, but we don’t have evidence thus far that what she heard were gunshots.

 Finally, we know that the shooter attempted to escape by blending in with other high school students fleeing the building.
 So Alexa talking to him during the chaos tracks perfectly with established facts.

-Putting aside this one video, nothing that’s come out regarding the Parkland shooting disproves the “official story.”
+Beyond these two easily falsifiable videos, nothing that’s come out regarding the Parkland shooting disproves the “official story.”
 Rote claims that the shooter was antifa, a DACA recipient, or affiliated with ISIS, accusations made about numerous different incidents and accidents, were almost immediately revealed as hoaxes.
 The next day, news broke that he was actually affiliated with a white nationalist militia called Republic of Florida.
 (2/16 edit: this claim also appears to be untrue, and a product of right wing fever swamp 4chan.)